JetBrains/guide/site/databases/tips/postgres-connect-from-ide/index.md

 You click on the **+** (macOS) / **New** (Windows/Linux).
 Select _Data Source_ then _Postgres_ as the data source type.
 Customize the name of the data source, connection details, then click on the **Test** link to ensure everything is ok.

-Once everything is done, a _Console_ tab will appear and you can now query the database from the IDE.
+Once everything is done, a _Console_ tab will appear, and you can now query the database from the IDE.
 You can also explore it from the _Database_ tool window, and select which parts to hide or show from it.

 **Note:** You may need to download a database driver for the IDE first.
 If you see a **Download driver** link, you'll need to click on that before you can connect to the database.